 How to apply for refugee status in Israel?

 Asylum seekers in Israel apply to the Ministry of the Interior to receive refugee status.
 The application is made on the basis of the Procedure for the Treatment of Asylum Seekers, which was updated in 2017.
 The objective of the procedure is to quickly process requests for refugee status in Israel.
-The law office Cohen, Decker, Pex and Brosh specializes in immigration to Israel.
+Our law office specializes in immigration to Israel.
 We have experience in assisting asylum seekers in Israel.
 This article by Israeli Attorney Joshua Pex will explain the process of applying for refugee status in Israel.

 What is the legal basis for processing the claims of asylum seekers in Israel?